Cornell Johnson Graduate School of Management

 The Cornell Johnson Graduate School of Management is the graduate business school of Cornell University, a private Ivy League research university in Ithaca, New York.
-Established in 1946, Johnson is one of six Ivy League business schools and offers the smallest full‑time MBA cohort of all Ivy League MBA programs, fostering an intimate and collaborative academic environment, while also maintaining the third lowest acceptance rate.
-The Cornell Master of Business Administration (MBA) also offers a one-year Tech MBA at Cornell Tech in New York City, as well as the Cornell 1+1 MBA program, combining one year in Ithaca with one year at Cornell Tech.
-In 1984, Samuel Curtis Johnson, Jr. and his family donated $20 million to the school, which was renamed the S.C.
-Johnson Graduate School of Management in honor of Johnson’s grandfather, Samuel Curtis Johnson, Sr., the founder of S.C.
+Established in 1946, Johnson is one of six Ivy League business schools and offers the smallest full‑time MBA cohort of all Ivy League MBA programs, fostering an intimate and collaborative academic environment while also maintaining the third lowest acceptance rate.
+The Cornell Master of Business Administration (MBA) also offers a one-year Tech MBA at Cornell Tech in New York City, as well as the Cornell 1+1 MBA program, combining one year in Ithaca followed by one year at Cornell Tech.
+In 1984, Samuel Curtis Johnson Jr. and his family donated $20 million to the school, and in 2017 Herbert Fisk Johnson donated $150 million, the third largest gift to a business school in history.
+The endowment gift resulted in the school's renaming in honor of Johnson’s grandfather, Samuel Curtis Johnson, Sr., the founder of S.C.
 Johnson.
-The endowment gift was the largest gift to any business school in the world.

-Graduates of Cornell Johnson earn some of the highest salaries of MBA graduates in the United States.
-Graduates of the Cornell University MBA – Johnson Graduate School of Management earned an average base salary of $175,000, in addition to a signing bonus of $38,826, with 77.9% reporting a sign-on bonus — ranking as the second highest total compensation among MBA programs in the United States.
+Cornell University’s MBA program at the Cornell SC Johnson College of Business consistently ranks among the top 10 MBA programs in the United States based on average total starting salary.
+Graduates of the Cornell MBA earned a median first-year salary of $175,000, in addition to a signing bonus of $38,826, with 77.9% reporting a sign-on bonus— ranking as the second highest total compensation among MBA programs in the United States in 2023.
+With more than 70% of graduates receiving a sign-on bonus on average, the Cornell SC Johnson College of Business consistently ranks among the top 10 business schools in the United States based on average total starting salary and job offer success rate prior to graduation.